 5) Even Saint Jerome has made a big translation fail.

 The importance of a good translation is most obvious when things go wrong and no matter how accurately Saint Jerome worked, he too made a mistake.
 According to mentalfloss.com, his mistake had a major consequence.
-In his Latin version of the Old Testament, the basis for hundreds of subsequent translations, the following occurred: when Moses comes down from Mount Sinai, his head has “radiance” or, in Hebrew, “karan.”
+In his Latin version of the Old Testament, the basis for hundreds of subsequent translations, the following occurred.
+When Moses comes down from Mount Sinai, his head has “radiance” or, in Hebrew, “karan.”
 However, Hebrew is written without the vowels, and Saint Jerome had read “karan” as “keren,” or “horned.”
 The result is centuries of paintings and sculptures of Moses with horns and the odd, offensive stereotype of the horned Jew.
 For instance, Michelangelo has sculpted a marble Moses in 1515, for which he relied on Jerome’s description in the Latin Vulgate translation, as translationmusings.com notes.
-The resulting 235-cm-high horned statue can be seen in Rome (S. Pietro in Vincoli) today.
+You can see the resulting 235-cm-high horned statue in Rome (S. Pietro in Vincoli) today.

 Interested in reading more translation blog posts?
 Here are 41 Inspiring Translation Quotes, Defending Your Quotation or Invoice as a Translator, and Why to Include Social Media Translations in Your Marketing Strategy.